15th International Architecture Exhibition

 from 28 May to 27 November 2016

-The Exhibition will also include 63 National Participations in the historic Pavilions at the Giardini, at the Arsenale and in the historic city centre of Venice.
-Four countries will be participating for the first time: Philippines, Nigeria, Seychelles and Yemen.
+The Exhibition also includes 63 National Participations in the historic Pavilions at the Giardini, at the Arsenale and in the historic city centre of Venice.
+Four countries are participating for the first time: Philippines, Nigeria, Seychelles and Yemen.

 The Italian Pavilion at the Tese delle Vergini in the Arsenale, sponsored and promoted by the Ministero dei Beni e delle Attività Culturali e del Turismo, Direzione Generale Arte e Architettura Contemporanee e Periferie Urbane, has been assigned to the curatorial team TAMassociati: Massimo Lepore, Raul Pantaleo, and Simone Sfriso.

 The International Exhibition

-The Exhibition REPORTING FROM THE FRONT will be laid out in a unitary exhibition sequence from the Central Pavilion (Giardini) to the Arsenale, and will include 88 participants from 37 different countries.
-50 of them will be participating for the first time, and 33 architects are under the age of 40.
+The Exhibition REPORTING FROM THE FRONT is laid out in a unitary exhibition sequence from the Central Pavilion (Giardini) to the Arsenale, and includes 88 participants from 37 different countries.
+50 of them are participating for the first time, and 33 architects are under the age of 40.